How To Insert Cells In Excel

 Use Keyboard Shortcuts for Efficiency

 One of the most effective ways to speed up your work in Excel is to use keyboard shortcuts.
 For inserting cells, the shortcut Ctrl + Shift + + (plus sign) is invaluable.
 When you press these keys together, Excel will open the "Insert" dialog box, allowing you to specify whether to shift cells down or to the right.
-This shortcut can save you significant time compared to using the mouse to navigate the menus.
+This shortcut can save you significant time compared to using the mouse to handle the menus.

-For example, if you're working on a large spreadsheet and need to insert multiple rows, repeatedly using the right-click menu can be tedious.
+Take this: if you're working on a large spreadsheet and need to insert multiple rows, repeatedly using the right-click menu can be tedious.
 By using the keyboard shortcut, you can quickly insert rows without interrupting your workflow.
 Practice this shortcut until it becomes second nature, and you'll notice a significant improvement in your efficiency.

 Insert Multiple Rows or Columns at Once

-For instance, if you need to add five new product lines to your sales report, you can select five rows, right-click, and choose "Insert."
+To give you an idea, if you need to add five new product lines to your sales report, you can select five rows, right-click, and choose "Insert."
 Excel will insert five new rows above your selection, providing you with the space you need to enter the new data.
 This method is much faster than inserting one row at a time.

 Be Mindful of Formulas and References